Fronius Solar Inverter Review Australia - Updated April 2022

 in Australia a remarkable 8 years later.
 "If it ain't broke, why fix it?"

-Fronius DO have some new products now.
+However, Fronius DO have some new products released 2021, and they ARE hybrids.

-The Primo and Symo will carry on, no doubt for several more years, but the new Fronius range of single and three phase GEN24Plus is mostly what this review is about.
+The original Primo and Symo will carry on, no doubt for several more years, but the new Fronius range of single and three phase GEN24Plus is mostly what this review is about.

 Fronius have retained the Primo and Symo names so the new inverters are the Primo GEN24Plus and the Symo GEN24Plus.